JetBrains/kotlin-web-site/docs/reference/typecasts.md

 }
 ```

-The compiler is smart enough to know a cast to be safe is a negative check leads to a return:
+The compiler is smart enough to know a cast to be safe if a negative check leads to a return:

 ``` kotlin
   if (x !is String) return